FIRST AmeriCorps VISTA Member Bios

 Owen McKenzie received his M.F.A in Studio Art from the University of Connecticut.
 McKenzie's experiences in non-profit administration and education have been in the visual arts, and he is excited to expand the scope of his work in the field.
 In his previous capacities he has coordinated programs with statewide educational organizations and accrediting agencies, worked in fundraising and event management, as well as programmed and scheduled workshops for students.

-Luke Farrell, VISTA, Washington, DC
+Bryan Martin, VISTA, Washington, DC

 Lauren Sadler, VISTA, Washington, DC